Small Living Room Ideas – 13 Designer Tips To Make It Look Larger

 3 – Light Colors Will Open Up Your Space – While we all know that painting walls with light colors will open up a room, and you can also use light shades like soft pastels, soft grays, and whites for your furnishing too.
 Even if you have little ones, you can still pull off using light colors by choosing fabrics that are easy to clean.
 Using light colors always creates an airy open space and that translates into a visually larger living room as well.
 In the photo below, the pops of light color clearly open up the small living room area.
 And, you can see how the sofa slipcovers are so easy to pull off and clean too.

 4 – Uncover Your Windows – Yes!
 Remove the Drapes Altogether! – The image below is also a perfect example of how removing the draperies from your window will immediately open up any space beautifully.
 In this small living room, you can see how the designer used two elements to open up their small living room by using light colors and uncovering the windows too.
 As long as you don’t have privacy concerns, this is a perfect solution.
 Leaving the windows uncovered will pull the eye outdoors and bring the beauty of the outdoors right into your living room space as well.
+Regardless of how small your living space is, you can do simple things that open your space up.

 5 – Use Smaller Barely There Tables – Smaller end tables can dramatically make your smaller living room look larger.
 While we are all used to larger traditional sized end and coffee tables, removing bulky furniture will not only make it look larger but feel bigger too.
 You and your guests will be able to stretch out their legs and enjoy the extra space too.
 Plus, small end tables happen to be in vogue right now!
 The three grouped tables below are not only chic and stunning but a great way to add more space to your living room.